 To make this work wasn't as easy as I first thought but a cinch once you iron out the problems.

-1. Attaching the camera
+Attaching the camera

-2. Get the camera level
+Get the camera level

 Setting the camera

 I then set the camera to take a photo every two seconds.

 The timer spins a full 360 degrees in 1 hour so a 180 degree spin would take half an hour.
 30 minutes at 1 frame every two seconds would give me around 900 photos.
 I could then divide this by 30 frames per second for the final output (NTSC US standard which is good for stock).
 This would give me around 30 seconds of smooth footage.

-4. Creating the Time Lapse
+Creating the GoPro HD Hero Time Lapse

 When you press ok, the software will automatically produce a QuickTime movie for you to check.
 You then need to render and output to a final file.

-I wanted a HD clip of 1920 x 1080 but the file produced by the images was actually 3840 x 2880…a huge resolution video file!
+I wanted a HD clip of 1920 x 1080 but the file produced by the images was actually 3840 x 2880.
+A huge resolution video file!
 Rather than resizing all images and starting again, I went to: